The Let Down Reflex

 Image: copyright and courtesy of Melissa Smedley & Home Affairs

-Curated by: Amber Berson and Juliana Driever
+Curated by Amber Berson and Juliana Driever

 The Let Down Reflex is an exhibition that attempts to recognize the complexities of parenting in the art world, and asks if a better alternative for families can exist.
 Calling out a slippage in today’s feminist art world, the curators summon a group of artist-parents to contribute to a springboard for re-imagining an art world where “Mom” is not a demeaning characterization, where childcare is factored in for participating artists at art spaces, and where artists aren’t forced to choose between home and work because of a lack of parental leave.
 The “let down reflex,” a term referencing the involuntary reflex that causes nursing mothers to produce breast milk, takes on a double meaning in this exhibition, referring here to the reflexive tendency of letting down parents, and particularly mothers, within the flawed labor system of the art world.

-Wed, Feb 17 & Fri, Feb 19, 7:30 PM: By My Own Admission, performance by Dillon de Give.
+Wed, Feb 17 & Fri, Feb 19, 7:30 PM

 This presentation is made possible in part with public funds from the New York State Council for the Arts' Electronic Media and Film Presentation Funds grant program, administered by The ARTS Council of the Southern Finger Lakes and Women and Performance: a journal of feminist theory.